BooleanData-Systems/Subscriber-360-App/README.md

 ## Permissions

-- **SELECT** on 5 bound Silver tables
-- **IMPORTED PRIVILEGES ON SNOWFLAKE DB** — for Cortex AI Complete function (AI/ML tab)
+- **cortex_user database role** — Required for Cortex AI Complete function (AI/ML Predictions tab).
+Granted via the Permissions tab in Snowsight.
-- All Gold tables are created internally.
+- **SELECT** on 5 bound Silver tables — All Gold tables are created internally.
 No data leaves your account.

 ## Version History